dummkauf/ditto_plus_metronome/README.md

 basic usage:

-Generate a single WAV file using the provided beat.wav with just 1 beat.
+Generate a single WAV file using the provided beat.wav with just 1 beat:

 `python3 generate.py --beats=1`

-Generate a range of WAV files for every 10th BPM between 40 BPM and 200BPM with 4 beats and an emphasis on the 4th beat.
+Generate a range of WAV files for every 10th BPM between 40 BPM and 200BPM with 4 beats and an emphasis on the 4th beat:

 `python3 generate.py --bpmRange=40-200 --beats=4 --beatEmph=4 --emphWave=emphasis.wav --rangeStep=10`

 Display help